Ethiopia to launch 'final phase' of offensive in Tigray region, says PM | Law-Order

 "Our National Defence Forces have carefully devised a strategy to bring the TPLF criminal clique to justice without harming innocent civilians, heritage sites, places of worship, development institutions and property," he added.
 A diplomatic source said the TPLF "have mobilised lots of people in Mekelle.
 They are digging trenches and everyone has an AK47."

+Tigrayan forces have large stocks of military hardware and number up to 250,000 men, experts say.
+African peace envoys sent to Ethiopia were expected to meet Abiy on Friday, two diplomatic sources said.

 The conflict pits Ethiopia's federal government against the TPLF, which dominated the country until Abiy took power two years ago.
-Tigrayans make up about 6% of Ethiopia's population.
 Abiy accuses Tigrayan leaders of starting hostilities by attacking federal troops.
-The rebels say his government has marginalised Tigrayans.
+The rebels say his government has marginalised Tigrayans, who make up about 6% of Ethiopia's population.

 - READ MORE ON: